How Do You Connect? What Are Attachment Styles? Why Do They Matter?

 - If things start getting tense, take a cool down and come back to the list when you feel calm.
 If you can hear what your partner needs from the relationship you can better understand how your attachment styles are coming into play!

-- Strategy 2: Recognize Your Attachment Style – Start to notice what attachment style you are and when it comes up.
+- Recognize Your Attachment Style – Start to notice what attachment style you are and when it comes up.
 When it does, explore it!

 - Did I just walk away from a fight?
 What made me walk away?
 What would I have needed to stay in the room and continue the conversation?

-- Strategy 3: Be Understanding of Each Other – If your partner has a different style than you, that's okay!
-Just because your partner has a different attachment style doesn't make them wrong or unfeeling, just different.
-Having empathy for your partner's truth goes a long way in creating an emotionally safe relationship.
+- Be Understanding of Each Other – If your partner has a different style than you, that’s okay!
+Just because your partner has a different attachment style doesn’t make them wrong or unfeeling, just different.
+Having empathy for your partner’s truth goes a long way in creating an emotionally safe relationship.
 Also, be compassionate with yourself if your own attachment style comes out negatively.
-Don’t beat yourself up if you continue old attachment style patterns.
+Have self-compassion if you continue old attachment style patterns.
 Just use it as a learning experience and try your best to communicate your needs, even when it’s hard.

-(FREE ADVICE FROM A MARRIAGE COUNSELOR: Before you do any of these exercises, each partner has to agree not to get defensive, and do their best to hear what their partner needs.
+Before you do any of these exercises, each partner has to agree not to get defensive, and do their best to hear what their partner needs.
 This isn’t a time to list grievances and tell the other what they’re doing wrong, but to tell your partner directly how they can make the relationship even better for you.
-If you try to have this conversation and it disintegrates into a fight, this could be a sign that it's time to see a professional couples counselor.)
+If you try to have this conversation and it disintegrates into a fight, this could be a sign that it’s time to see a professional couples counselor.

 If you try these strategies you may have an easier time understanding your partner and also yourself.
 By paying attention to how attachment styles come up in your life, you can increase your overall awareness and more easily replace old patterns with new ones, keeping your partner’s needs in mind.